You shouldn't have to be an expert to be safe on a computer.

 Cross-site Login

 The last thing to watch for are the sites that let you log in with multiple different credentials.
 It's natural to think "oh hey!
 I can login with a name and password I already have instead of creating a new account on this site… sweet!".
-What you should be thinking is "this site wants the name and password to my other accounts.
-I wonder if this is safe?"
+What you should be thinking is "this site wants the name and password to my other accounts!
+Heck no!"

 This is a risky thing to do and should be treated the same as giving away your password for adding contacts.